enricojr/variablesStudy/README.md

 source trainResolved.sh

-It builds the DNN and trains the resolved data.
+It builds the DNN and trains the resolved data, given the list of variables hardcoded in the MyDNNKit/Configuration.py.
+The same script exists for variables set with 1 extra variable (no suffix) and 2 extra variables (_2variables suffix).

 WARNING!!!
 Before running, edit MyDNNKit/Configuration.py to enable the corresponding variables